 From being the early Church’s greatest opponent he became God’s greatest instrument in his days to advance the good news of Jesus Christ (by his missionary journeys throughout the Eastern Mediterranean and the distribution of his epistles) and to lay the foundation of Christianity (his doctrinal revelation became a substantial part of the New Testament).

-With God such a radical transformation is possible.
+For God such radical transformation is possible.
 He often turns around dead-end situations, out of destruction and hopelessness he creates something new, living and beautiful.

-The best example is the crucifixion of Jesus, when God turned what appeared to be his ultimate defeat into his greatest victory on Resurrection Sunday!
+The best example is the crucifixion of Jesus on Good Friday, when God turned what appeared to be his ultimate defeat into his greatest victory on Resurrection Sunday!

 Also in our lives God can resurrect the dead and turn sorrow into joy, but he needs our cooperation: like Paul, we too need to be willing to move forward, to leave our sin and our failure at the cross of Jesus and pursue the purpose God has for us.